bcgov/digital-trust-toolkit/docs/governance/mining/bc-mines-act-permit/governance-json-ld.md

 [The Mines Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96293_01) regulates mining activities in British Columbia (B.C.)
 A permit must be in place before any work in, on, or about a mine in B.C. can occur.
 A B.C.
 Mines Act Permit credential published according to this Governance Framework (GF) provides evidence that a mining permit has been issued to a registered business in the province of B.C.

 Published B.C.
-Mines Act Permit data uses digital credential technology in the format of [Verifiable Credential](https://www.w3.org/TR/vc-data-model-2.0/) which expresses linked data that is both human and machine-readable.
-An important feature of publishing public data using [JSON-LD](https://json-ld.org/) is the ability to enable compliance with international standards like the [UN Transparency Protocol (UNTP)](https://uncefact.github.io/spec-untp/).
+Mines Act Permit data uses digital credential technology in the format of [W3C Verifiable Credential](https://www.w3.org/TR/vc-data-model-2.0/) which expresses linked data that is both human and machine-readable.
+An important feature of publishing public data using this format is the ability to enable compliance with international standards like the [UN Transparency Protocol (UNTP)](https://uncefact.github.io/spec-untp/).

 Further information about B.C. mines and permits can be found online:
  - [B.C.
 Mine Information](https://mines.nrs.gov.bc.ca/)